 According to My Sporty Pet, this solution is particularly effective for puppies.
 Place your bed in such a way that the bed is against the wall and the legs of your dog are stuck between the wall and the bed.
 You can even wedge some type of towels along the mattress side to provide extra protection (and comfort).

 Use Bed Rails

 If your dog sleeps on your bed, you can install railings on the side of the bed he/she prefers.
-Rails are quite effective at stopping your dog from falling off the bed.
+Rails (paid link) are quite effective at stopping your dog from falling off the bed.
 However, you need to be careful as with time dogs might find a way of jumping off from this hurdle.
 This can be extremely dangerous because they could end up hurting their head.

 Alternatively, you can also make some pillow railing or a barrier by stacking pillows on the edges of your bed.